 What are some of these key prophetic trends we should be watching?
 So much is happening in the world that sometimes watching the news can just seem to be a negative cacophony of unrelated events.
 What are the most important things to watch?

-Watch threats to human existence
+Prophetic trend 1: watch threats to human existence

 Jesus Christ warned, “For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened” (Matthew 24:21-22).